Cahn-Hilliard equations with singular potential, reaction term and pure phase initial datum: Introduction

 and its nonlocal counterpart

 in $Q:=\Omega \times (0,T)$, where

 for any given measurable function $v:\Omega\to\erre$ and $a=K*1$.

-In order to ensure mass conservation, the above equations are usually equipped with no-flux boundary conditions on $\Sigma:=\partial\Omega\times(0,T)$, even though periodic boundary conditions can also be considered (see \cite{GL2}).
-In the vast mathematical literature devoted to these equations, the basic assumption is always that the spatial average of the initial datum must belong to $(-1,1)$ (see, for instance, \cite[Def.~6.1, Thm.~6.1]{KNP}) that is, the initial datum cannot be a pure phase (i.e.\rev{,} $\ph=1$ or $\ph=-1$ on the whole $\Omega$).
-This is also true in the case of nonconstant and nondegenerate mobility.
-Instead, in the case of degenerate mobility, pure phases are allowed to be solutions by a suitable splitting of the chemical potential, but no phase separation takes place (see \cite{EG}, see also \cite{FGG} and references therein for the nonlocal case).
-In the context of an isolated system, it is inherent not to start from a pure phase, as such conditions preclude the occurrence of phase separation.
-Yet, in certain scenarios, phase separation is triggered by an external agent, requiring a pure phase, like $\ph(0)=-1$ for instance, as initial state (see, e.g., \cite{GFGN, GFGNrev}).
-In such instances, placing constraints on the selection of a pure phase as the initial condition may seem overly restrictive.
+\an{To} ensure mass conservation, the above equations are usually equipped with no-flux boundary conditions on $\Sigma:=\partial\Omega\times(0,T)$ \an{for the chemical potential $\mu$}, even though periodic boundary conditions can also be considered (see, for instance, \cite{GL2}).
+In the vast mathematical literature devoted to these equations, in order to prove the existence of a reasonable (say, weak) solution in the case of a singular potential like \eqref{Flog}, it is always assumed that the spatial average of the initial datum must belong to $(-1,1)$ (see, for instance, \cite[Thm.~2.2]{Dett} and \cite[Def.~6.1, Thm.~6.1]{KNP}).
+However, it must be noted that, in the case of degenerate mobility, pure phases are allowed to be solutions by a suitable splitting of the chemical potential (see \cite{EG}, see also \cite{FGG} and references therein for the nonlocal case).
+In the case of equation \eqref{LCHE}, this fact is less obvious (see \cite[Rem.~4.2]{MZ}).

-\mau{Here, inspired by \cite{GSS}, we show that it is indeed possible to establish the existence of a weak solution to Cahn--Hilliard equations \eqref{LCHE} and \eqref{NLCHE} subject to reaction term and with $F$ like, e.g., \eqref{Flog}, even though the initial datum is a pure phase.
-More precisely, letting $d\in\{2,3\}$, we consider the following initial and boundary value problems}
+Here, inspired by a biological model on the formation of condensates (see \cite{GFGN,GFGNrev} and references therein, see also \cite{Lahaetal}) which has been analyzed in \cite{GSS}, we show that it is indeed possible to establish the existence of a weak solution to Cahn--Hilliard equations \eqref{LCHE} and \eqref{NLCHE} with $F$ like, e.g., \eqref{Flog}, equipped with no-flux boundary conditions, and subject to a suitable reaction term, if the initial datum is a pure phase.